What happens if you lie on your life insurance application

 Every major life insurance company has a two-year contestability period.
 The contestability period holds that if you die during that time window, the company reserves the right to re-evaluate your application for any inconsistencies.

-If at that point they find out that you lied, they could cancel your coverage, meaning that your beneficiaries wouldn’t get the death benefit and would be left unprotected.
+If at that point the insurer finds out that you lied, it could cancel your coverage, meaning that your beneficiaries wouldn’t get the money from your insurance policy that you intended for them.

 More about the life insurance application process